TechXplorerFR/FPGAlize/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 #### 1.2.2 Objectives

-- Web interface: The software must be accessible through a web interface.
+- Web application: The software must be accessible through a web application.
 - Role system: The software must be separated into two distinct roles:
   - Student
   - Teacher